tsohleDev/dorcas/README.md

-# To Docker
+# Dorcas
 > Express & SQLite To-Do App with Docker

 ## Introduction

-To Dockers is a learning repository designed to help developers understand the concepts of Docker by building and deploying a simple To-Do web application.
+Dorcas is a learning repository designed to help developers understand the concepts of Docker by building and deploying a simple To-Do web application.
 The project utilizes the Express.js framework for the backend and SQLite as the database.
 Through this repository, you will gain hands-on experience creating Docker images, containers, volumes, and Docker Compose, enabling you to efficiently manage your app's development, deployment, and local environment setup.

 ## Getting Started